Flint water crisis: 2016

-On July 18, 2016, city council approved a $500,000 contract with three companies for the second phase of lead pipe replacements: WT Stevens, and Johnson & Wood were awarded $320,000 contracts to do no more than 50 homes each.
+On July 18, 2016, city council approved a $500,000 contract with three companies for the second phase of lead pipe replacements: WT Stevens and Johnson & Wood were awarded $320,000 contracts to do no more than 50 homes each.
 Goyette was awarded $619,500 to tackle replacing lead lines at 150 Flint homes.
 The city is using $25 million in funding approved by the Michigan legislature in June that was allocated for replacing Flint lead tainted pipes for Fast Start's third phase which will replace infrastructure at an estimated 5,000 homes in Flint.

 On October 10, 2016, city council approved contracts to replace pipes at 788 more homes before winter.
 The third phase will be funded using a portion of $25 million approved by the Michigan Legislature in June that was allocated for replacing Flint lead tainted pipes for Fast Start's third phase, which will replace infrastructure at an estimated 5,000 homes in Flint.
 Goyette will be paid $1,663,300.60 for replacements at 260 addresses in city wards two, six and eight.
 WT Stevens will be paid $2,306,384 for replacements at 488 addresses in city wards three, four, eight and nine.

 On October 17, 2016, the second phase of the program was completed on 218 homes.
-The project was completed by WT Stevens Construction Inc., Johnson & Wood Mechanical, and Goyette Mechanical.
 By November 22, 2016, the total number of homes with new pipes was 460.

 Flint's water service line records were largely unreliable, meaning the city could not say how many lead pipes existed, nor where they were.
 The City therefore started using a machine learning model to prioritize excavations starting in September 2016.
 Researchers from the University of Michigan developed this predictive model, using utility and parcel-level data to develop a more accurate service line inventory and calculate the probability that a given service is connected with a lead line.
 As pipes are dug up and more data is gained, the model updates accordingly and yields more accurate results.
 Using the model to prioritize excavations throughout 2016 and 2017 yielded a hit rate of about 80%.